Pranay1010/Pradakshana-Support/privacy.md

 ## 8. Changes to This Policy

 We may update this policy as the App evolves.
-Changes will be posted at this page with a new “Last updated” date.
+Changes will be posted at this page with a new 10-29-25 date.
 Continued use of the App after changes indicates acceptance.

 ---